5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 - When updating from a very low version of OpenCore to the newest, it's wise to rebuild the config based on the latest Sample.plist.
 You could open both files in 2 ProperTree windows and copy over the existing settings (ACPI, Quirks, Device Properties, etc.).
 - Avoid Bootstrap/LauncherOption unless you really need it.
 For example, if you have Windows and macOS installed on the same disk, as Laptops often do.

-## OCAT's Different Modes
+## 2. Pick an OpenCore variant
-OCAT lets you choose and switch between 4 variants and builds of OpenCore to download, install and update by combining settings in the "Edit" menu:
+OCAT lets you choose and switch between 4 variants of OpenCore builds to update by combining settings in the "**Edit**" menu:

 ![EDIT](https://user-images.githubusercontent.com/76865553/155941606-84f4366d-c245-4797-8a77-2dae2f777f9e.png)

 The following combinations are possible:

-- **OpenCore Release** (default, no check marks set)
+- **OpenCore Release** &rarr; Default, no check marks set.
+Downloads the lates official Build of OpenCore
-- **OpenCoe DEBUG** ("Debug" option checked)
+- **OpenCoe DEBUG** &rarr; "Debug" option checked.
+Downloads the Debug Version of OpenCore
-- **OpenCore DEV** (nightly builds, "Dev" option checked)
+- **OpenCore DEV** &rarr; For nightly builds, "Dev" option checked.
+Downloads the latest nightly build of OpenCore
-- **OpenCore DEV DEBUG** (Debug versions of nightly builds, "Dev" and "Debug" options checked)
+- **OpenCore DEV DEBUG** &rarr; "Dev" and "Debug" options checked.
+Downloads the latest nightly build of the OpenCore Debug Version.

 If you switch from the default variant of OpenCore to any other, the displayed OC version may drop back to a lower number.
 That's because the selected variant of OpenCore is not present in the Database yet.
 In this case you just need to download the latest version from the Sync window.
-See &rarr; "Fixing 'Development version database does not exist' issue" for details.
+See &rarr; [Fixing "Development/Debug version database does not exist" error](#fixing-developmentdebug-version-database-does-not-exist-error) for details.

-For Kexts, you can also choose between Release and DEV builds in the Sync window.
+For Kexts, you can also choose between `Release` and `DEV` builds in the Sync window.
 When "DEV" is checked, Kexts will be updated to the latest builds available on Dortania's build repo.
 Depending on the selected Mode, the Sync Window looks different.

-## How-to update your `config.plist`
+## 3. Updating/migrating the `config.plist`
 1. Run OCAT, check for Updates (Help > Update Check)
 2. Mount your ESP (select Edit > MountESP) or (⌘+M)
 3. Highlight your `config.plist` and create a duplicate as a backup (⌘+D)